ptr1337/archlinux-kernel-builder/README.md

 run queues are kept as less as possible to reduce the migration cost.
 Cpumask data structure is widely used in cpu affinity checking and cpu preemption/ selection to make PDS scalable with increasing cpu number.

+# Update GRUB

+    sudo grub-mkconfig -o /boot/grub/grub.cfg

+# Contact info

+kevall474@tuta.io if you have any problems or bugs report.

+# Info

+You can refer to this Archlinux page that have lots of useful information to build the kernel and debugging if you have some issues https://wiki.archlinux.org/index.php/Kernel/Traditional_compilation